-Upon procuring the Electric Buses, the Land Transport Authority will allocate the buses to the Bus Operators (SBS Transit, SMRT Buses, Tower Transit, Go-Ahead Singapore) to operate on selected bus services.
-Currently, a large majority of LTA’s bus assets are Euro V compliant Diesel buses.
+As for the Electric Buses, the Land Transport Authority would allocate the buses to all existing Bus Operators (SBS Transit, SMRT Buses, Tower Transit, Go-Ahead Singapore) for operation on selected bus services.
+As of 2018, the majority of LTA’s bus assets were Euro V compliant diesel buses.

 A battery-powered all-electric bus had previously been trialled locally by a Public Transport Operator.
 Between November 2016 and May 2017, a BYD K9 bus was operating with Go-Ahead Singapore under an LTA-initiated trial.
 Previous trials in Singapore have involved diesel-hybrid buses such as the Sunlong SLK6121UF14H, and Zhongtong LCK6121G HEV, and Volvo B5RLE Hybrid.

 Tender submissions closed on 23 April 2018 at 4:00PM after 2 extensions.